kaili0306/weight-tracking-react/README.md

-# A liitle bit about this project
+# A little bit about this project
+## Introduction
+This simple project is to track BMI by entering height and weight.

 versions used:
 node - v16.13.2
 npm - v8.1.2